zyskarch/pytestarch/docs/details.md

 ### Features

-Currently, the following markers are supported by PytestArch:
+Currently, the following markers are supported by PyTestArch:

 #### RULE_SUBJECT
 * are_named("X"): applies to module named "X"